How Clairo Becomes a Classic

 It's not that Claire comes off as childish, or like some kind of wide-eyed ingenuous, dazed at her own success.
 Her levity comes from humility, not naiveté.
 But her mannerisms make it easy to to see why babies might sense her appetite for silliness, lack of interest in seeming impressive, and claim her as one of their own.
 Claire's not offended: "I love how upfront and honest children are.
 I want to be that honest."

 That's a high bar, but Claire is pretty damn honest on her debut album, Immunity.
 Its 11 tracks are a devastatingly well-rendered self-portrait, which lays bare her childhood and adolescence growing up as a lonely weirdo in an overly-idyllic small town outside Boston.
 Immunity opens with the huge, plunking fluorescent piano chords of a song about the night a friend stopped Claire from committing suicide, calling the cops on her when she was in eighth grade.
 "I didn't mean to scare you/ just had the thoughts in my head," she mumbles.
 The experience could be expressed with emotional voice cracks and wailing, but Claire tells her story soberly.
-She conjures an unspeakably sad scene, that'll send ice through you from the first verse: "I lay in my room/ wondering why I've got this life."
+She conjures an unspeakably sad scene, that'll send ice through your body from the first verse: "I lay in my room/ wondering why I've got this life."
 But the song also brims with grace and love: Claire's humbled awe that someone cared for her enough to intervene.
 At the end, she trails off with a hopeful, mild pronouncement, that makes you want to laugh in spite of yourself: "But you know know I'll be alright/ Eighth grade was never that tight."

 "I didn't want to make a sad song," she says.
 "I just wanted to get those emotions out.
 I needed to tell this story, about how this person got me out of such a horrible time, and how there are lots of people like her out there."